 — Sam Ghali (@EM_RESUS) August 23, 2017

 I have been in so many situations where fetching a warm blanket or a cup of tea can provide more relief than anything you prescribe.
-Do the little things to make the big difference.
+Do the little things to make a big difference.

 What has become routine for us may be one of the scariest times in our patient’s life.
 Never lose sight of that.